 Hard water can be hard on your hair.

 If you have hard water (or if your house water is chlorinated, mineralized or fluoridated) you may notice that it’s difficult to build up a good lather and cumbersome to rinse all the shampoo from your hair.
 You might feel a gummy soap residue in long hair….
 It’s a build-up of soap and minerals from your hard water.
 There are a few options to solve this:

 - Use distilled water for your final rinse.
-We’re not a fan of this option because, well, we never going to remember to have distilled water in the shower!
+I’m not a fan of this option because, well, I’m never going to remember to have distilled water in the shower!

-- Finally, our favorite solution is to install a water softener to your shower head.
+- Finally, our favorite solution is to install a water filter for your showerhead.
 We found a low-cost option on Amazon and we were amazed at the difference in our hair after just one wash.

 Break down the build-up to reduce the breaking-in period.